 “One ‘promo’ actually ran right through a kickoff,” wrote TIME’s critic.
 “Paid commercials also got in the way—but it was easy to see why.
 Commercial time for the Super Bowl telecast sold for an unprecedented $150,000 a minute.”

 Cue the gasps.

 By 1977, commercial time sold for $250,000 a minute.
 It cleared the $1 million mark by 1985.
-Today the going rate is $9 million.
+Three decades after that, the going rate was $9 million.
 At these astronomical sums, advertisers are not just buying time between the plays, but also influence over the entire event.
 TIME’s earliest Super Bowl critic may have spotted their clout early on, but really he had no idea what was to come.

 Advertisers have nudged the game’s location, kick-off times and duration in their favor.
 Pontiac, Mich., might have seemed like an unlikely location for Super Bowl XVI in 1982.
 “The Midwestern city (pop.
 76,000) is a near disaster area,” wrote a reporter for TIME, but the city had powerful backers; a “full roster of ad-firm chieftains” from Michigan’s automotive sector.
 They reminded the Super Bowl Committee of their “dedication” to the game, a not so subtle reference to their $1 billion outpouring of ad revenue.
 “It was like whacking a donkey with a two-by-four,” one Detroit-based ad executive told TIME.
 “It got their attention.”